The Waterboy: Filming

-Despite taking place in Louisiana, The Waterboy was mostly filmed in Central Florida and the Orlando area, as well as Daytona Beach, DeLand, and Lakeland.
+Despite taking place in Louisiana, The Waterboy was mostly filmed in Central Florida and the Orlando area, as well as Clermont, Daytona Beach, DeLand, and Lakeland.

-The Mud Dogs home games were filmed at Spec Martin Stadium in DeLand, home of the local high school’s football team.
-The classrooms and gym where Bobby takes the GED are part of Stetson University, also located in DeLand.
+The Mud Dogs home games were filmed at Spec Martin Stadium in DeLand, home of the local high school's football team, as well as the Stetson Hatters (Pioneer League, FCS) The classrooms and gym where Bobby takes the GED are part of Stetson University, also located in DeLand.
 Stetson's Carlton Student Union building is featured in the scene where Bobby is told his mother has been hospitalized.

 The scenes involving mama's cabin were shot on Lake Louisa in Clermont.

 Coach Klein's office was a stage built inside of the Florida Army National Guard Armory in DeLand.
 It is home of Btry B 1st Bn 265th ADA.
-In the background of the practice field scenes, the Armory and some military vehicles can be seen.
+In the background of the practice field scenes, the armory and some military vehicles can be seen.

 The initial exterior shot of the University of Louisiana stadium was TIAA Bank Field in Jacksonville; the interior of the stadium is actually the Camping World Stadium in Orlando.
 The Camping World Stadium was also the filming location for the climactic Bourbon Bowl game, while the flyover shot at the beginning of the game is of Williams-Brice Stadium at the University of South Carolina in Columbia, South Carolina.

 The "medulla oblongata" lecture scene was filmed at Florida Southern College in Lakeland.
 The extras in the scene were students at the college, and the scene was shot on campus in Edge Hall.